USDA RMA – AGENTS, LOSS ADJUSTERS AND POLICYHOLDERS

 From time to time, we may receive personal information about you from third party sources but only where we have checked that these third parties either have your consent or are otherwise legally permitted or required to disclose your personal information to us.

-For example, if you are an individual who is obtaining insurance from us via an insurance broker/agent, we may obtain data about you from your broker/agent in order to help us prepare your quote and/or your insurance policy.
-For information about how your broker/agent uses and shares your personal data, please refer to the broker/agent’s own privacy statement.
+For example, if you are an individual who is obtaining insurance from us via an insurance broker, we may obtain data about you from your broker in order to help us prepare your quote and/or your insurance policy.
+For information about how your broker uses and shares your personal data, please refer to the broker’s own privacy statement.

-We may also collect personal data from the following sources in order to provide services to you:
+We may, where we are legally permitted to, also collect personal data from the following sources in order to provide services to you:

 - Credit reference agencies;